NEET/JEE Coaching Scholarship

 Question:25

-(i) At specific composition, methanol-acetone mixture will form minimum boiling azeotrope and will show positive deviation from Raoult’s law.
+(i) At a specific composition, the methanol-acetone mixture will form a minimum boiling azeotrope and will show positive deviation from Raoult’s law.

-(ii) At specific composition, methanol-acetone mixture forms maximum boiling azeotrope and will show positive deviation from Raoult’s law.
+(ii) At a specific composition, the methanol-acetone mixture forms maximum boiling azeotrope and will show positive deviation from Raoult’s law.

-(iii) At specific composition, methanol-acetone mixture will form minimum boiling azeotrope and will show negative deviation from Raoult’s law.
+(iii) At a specific composition, the methanol-acetone mixture will form a minimum boiling azeotrope and will show negative deviation from Raoult’s law.

-(iv) At specific composition, methanol-acetone mixture will form maximum boiling azeotrope and will show negative deviation from Raoult’s law.
+(iv) At a specific composition, the methanol-acetone mixture will form a maximum boiling azeotrope and will show negative deviation from Raoult’s law.

 Answer:

-The answer is the option (ii) At specific composition methanol-acetone mixture forms maximum boiling azeotrope and will show positive deviation from Raoult’s law.
+The answer is option (ii) At a specific composition methanol-acetone mixture forms maximum boiling azeotrope and will show positive deviation from Raoult’s law.

 Question:26